forseti-security/forseti-security/_docs/_latest/configure/cloud-profiler/index.md

 # {{ page.title }}

-[Cloud Profiler](https://cloud.google.com/profiler/) is a statistical, low-overhead profiler on GCP that continuously gathers CPU usage and memory-allocation information from your Forseti application, helping you identify the parts of the application consuming the most resources and providing a more complete picture of the application's performance.
+[Cloud Profiler](https://cloud.google.com/profiler/) is a statistical, low-overhead flame graph profiler on GCP that continuously gathers CPU usage and memory-allocation information from your Forseti application, helping you identify the parts of the application consuming the most resources and providing a more complete picture of the application's performance.

 ---